2021 Kentucky Derby Facts - Including Date and Post Time, History

-The Who: All horses that run in the Derby are three years old.
-That means that these horses this year are all born in 2017.
-To make things simpler, all thoroughbreds have the same birthday regardless of when they are actually born -- Jan.
+The Who: The Kentucky Derby is a race designed specifically for three-year-old old colts that were bred in Kentucky.
+The way horses age is by year.
+All horses that are running in this year’s Derby were born in 2018.
+And to make things simpler, all thoroughbreds have the same birthday regardless of when they are actually born -- Jan.
 1. So, a horse that was born on Dec.
-30 would technically turn a year old when he had only been alive for two days.
+30 would technically turn a year old when he had been alive for only two days.

 Amount of Money Bet on Kentucky Derby Annually: The answer I want to write is a ****-ton.
-But I can’t swear, so I will just say “a lot of money”.
+But I can’t swear so I will just say “a lot of money”.
 When Justify won this race back in 2018, bettors bet a whopping $149.9 million on the Kentucky Derby alone.
 That was $10 million more than the previous record, and the whopping $225.7 million bet on the entire card was eight percent better than the previous record.
 Those numbers are a bit misleading in a sense because that amount doesn't include any money bet on props or futures at sportsbooks or any money bet illegally on the race.

 Most Recent Kentucky Derby Handicapping

-- 2020 Kentucky Derby Predictions
+- 2021 Kentucky Derby Prop Bets and Expert Betting Predictions

-- Best Trifecta Bets for the 2020 Kentucky Derby
+- Best Trifecta Bets for the 2021 Kentucky Derby

 - Kentucky Derby Field - The Lineup and Morning Line Odds

-- 2020 Kentucky Derby Wagering Strategies
+- 2021 Kentucky Derby Betting and Wagering Strategies

-- 2020 Kentucky Derby Betting Trends
+- 2021 Kentucky Derby Betting Trends